YTread Logo

 Feb 19, 2020

 Do you want to play Test Kitchen Apocalypse game?
-Okay, it says if there was an apocalypse and you're in the Test Kitchen like a zombie apocalypse, yeah, what kitchen equipment do you grab to defend yourself? fend off zombies they might snag I might see it as a weapon ok but if you want to pick another one that's more of a weapon shit hey everyone I'm Claire I'm in the v8 kitchen doing
+Okay, so it says there was an apocalypse and you're in Test Kitchen like a zombie apocalypse.
+Yes, what kitchen equipment do you take to defend yourself.
+My helmet, but what would that be like?
+Defend yourself from the zombies, they could get hooked.
+I could see it as a weapon, that's fine, but if you want to choose something that is more of a weapon.
+Hello everyone, I'm Claire, I'm in the v8 kitchen and today I'm making

 gourmet

-today.
-Krispy Kreme used to be a Krispy Kreme.
+food.
+Krispy Kreme There used to be a Krispy Kreme.
 I don't know if it's still there in my town growing up.
-I think I could probably count the number of times I've had a Krispy Kreme in one or two hands.

 pastry chef attempts to make gourmet krispy kreme doughnuts gourmet makes bon app tit

-I have to say of all the sweets out there I usually don't lean towards the donuts first I'm so overwhelmed by the pictures of these donuts that I'm actually really excited and I like making donuts because I like working with East oh and frying is like I'm pretty excited I'm pretty excited from my point of view Look, it wouldn't be that hard to
+I think I could probably count the number of times I've had a Krispy Kreme on one or two hands.
+I have to say it. all the sweets there are.
+I generally don't go for Donuts first.
+I am so overwhelmed by the pictures of these Donuts that I am actually very excited and I like making donuts because I like working with East and frying. it's like I'm really excited, I'm pretty excited from my point of view, it wouldn't be that hard to

 make